Joaquín Sáenz y Arriaga: Legacy

 He died of prostate cancer on 28 April 1976.

 During the latter part of his life, Sáenz y Arriaga had stood as the de facto leader of sedevacantism in Mexico.
 His close collaborator with the journal Trento, Fr.
-Moisés Carmona, succeded him after his death, with the founding of the Unión Católica Trento (“Tridentine Catholic Union”) in January 1977, heavily supervised by the secret society Los TECOS.
+Moisés Carmona, succeeded him after his death, with the founding of the Unión Católica Trento (“Tridentine Catholic Union”) in January 1977, heavily supervised by the secret society Los TECOS.
 Coupled with the consecration in October 1981 as Bishops of Fr.
 Moisés Carmona and Fr.
 Adolfo Zamora by Ngô Đình Thục, Titular Archbishop of Bulla Regia, a Vietnamese clergyman of the Roman Catholic Church, giving the Unión Católica Trento the ability to confer holy orders, including to ordain priests and consecrate Bishops, the Mexican sedevacantist movement initiated by Sáenz y Arriaga developed a more organised and institutionalised form than it had during his lifetime.

-The Mexican sedevacantist movement founded by Sáenz y Arriaga fractured in the early 1990s, following the death of Bishop Carmona in a car crash, as well as conflicts between Los TECOS and the SSPX, which in turn led to conflicts between Los TECOS and Bishop José de Jesús Roberto Martínez y Gutiérrez (1917-2008), one of the priests consecrated by Carmona.
+The Mexican sedevacantist movement founded by Sáenz y Arriaga fractured in the early 1990s, following the death of Bishop Carmona in a car crash, as well as conflicts between Los TECOS and the SSPX, which in turn led to conflicts between Los TECOS and Bishop José de Jesús Roberto Martínez y Gutiérrez (1917–2008), one of the priests consecrated by Carmona.
 As a consequence, the Unión Católica Trento transformed into the Sociedad Sacerdotal Trento ("Tridentine Priesty Society") in 1993, under Martín Dávila Gándara, as well as this the Fundación San Vicente Ferrer and the Obra Mariana Carmelitana also emerged.
 Many of these groups developed good relations with Mark Pivarunas and the Congregation of Mary Immaculate Queen (CMRI) in the United States, which had developed in the mid-1980s as the CMRI had cut ties with Francis Schuckardt.
 Pivarunas had been consecrated in 1991 by Carmona, who in turn consecrated Martín Dávila Gándara of the Sociedad Sacerdotal Trento in 1999.